Gulf of Suez Rift: Source rocks

 The main source rock in the Gulf of Suez is the Campanian age Brown Limestone or Duwi Member of the Sudr Formation.
 This unit is typically 25–70 m thick and is distributed from the southern end of the gulf as far north as Wadi Araba.
 It contains mainly type II kerogen and has an average Total organic carbon content (TOC) of 2.6 wt% with some samples measuring up to 21 wt%.
 In the southern part of the gulf, the Miocene source intervals become important as higher geothermal gradients cause parts of the syn-rift sequence to reach maturity.
 Marine shale of the middle Miocene Magna Formation is the most important of these younger source rocks with a TOC ranging from 1–2 wt %.

 Reservoir rocks

 The best quality reservoir in the Gulf of Suez is the mainly Lower Cretaceous Malha Formation, sometimes known as the 'Nubia' or 'Nubian A'.
-This pre-rift sequence is present throughout the gulf, and has porosities in the range 13–29 % with permeabilities varying from 70–400 md.
+This pre-rift sequence is present throughout the gulf, and has porosities in the range 13–29% with permeabilities varying from 70 to 400 md.